freenas/freenas-docs/userguide/tn_initial.rst

    Connecting to the IPMI Graphical Interface

-Login using the default :guilabel:`Username` of *admin* and the default :guilabel:`Password` of *password*.
+Log in using the default :guilabel:`Username` of *admin* and the default :guilabel:`Password` of *password*.

-You can change the default administrative password using the instructions in :ref:`IPMI`.
+The administrative password can be changed using the instructions in :ref:`IPMI`.

-Once logged in, click the :guilabel:`vKVM and Media` button at the top right to download the Java KVM Client.
+After logging in, click the :guilabel:`vKVM and Media` button at the top right to download the Java KVM Client.
 Run the client by clicking the :guilabel:`Launch Java KVM Client` button shown in :numref:`Figure %s <tn_IPMIdownload>`.